By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Before you book a trip, here are some things to consider.

-The unique beauty of the bay, with its towering limestone karsts, make this a natural wonder worthy of a UNESCO World Heritage listing.
+This extraordinary bay, with its towering limestone karsts, make it a natural attraction worthy of a UNESCO World Heritage listing.

 There are more than 1,600 islets in the bay, their limestone worn down by 500 million years of tropical downpours, and topped by thick jungle growth.
 Some of the islands are hollow, and visitors can take guided tours inside to explore majestic caves.
 Some of the larger islands even have their own lakes.